INN/link-roundups/README.md

 In its previous life, Link Roundups was called Argo Links.

+## Installation

+Link Roundups can be installed like any other WordPress plugin.

+1. Download the contents of this repository.
+2. Unzip and upload the folder to your WordPress installation in the wp-content/plugins directory
+3. Login to WordPress, click on Plugins in the left hand menu
+4. Select the Link Roundups plugin and click "activate"
+5. Review the plugin settings under the Settings > Link Roundups menu

 ## Features

 #### Saved Links
 ![New Saved Link](https://raw.githubusercontent.com/INN/link-roundups/master/docs/img/new-saved-link.png)

-Aggregate links from articles around the web and their source.
-Organize Links using tags.
+Curate links from around the web and save them in WordPress using a handy browser bookmark.
+You can also add your own descriptions and organize saved links using tags.

-###### TIP: Use the Browser Bookmark Tool to speed up the process of saving links to WordPress!

 #### Saved Links Widget

-Display a feed of Saved Links, optionally filtered by tags.
+Display a feed of your recent Saved Links, optionally filtered by tags.

 #### Link Roundups
 ![Recent Saved Links Panel in Link Roundups Editor](https://raw.githubusercontent.com/INN/link-roundups/master/docs/img/link-roundups-passthru.png)

-Build link roundup posts with unique, hand-crafted order using a panel that filters your Recent Saved Links and is where you send them to the editor.
+Build Link Roundup posts using a panel that displays and filters your recent Saved Links.
+Select the links you want to include and send them to the editor to compose your roundup posts.

 #### Link Roundups Widget

-Display most recent Link Roundup headline(s) with a date.
-Optionally, limit the roundups displayed by category.
+Display most recent Link Roundup posts by date.
+Optionally, limit the roundup posts displayed by category.

+#### MailChimp API Integration

+Simplify your workflow by sending Link Roundup posts directly to MailChimp.
+Create a template for your roundups using a number of special template tags and then create a new MailChimp campaign directly from WordPress.
+You can even include sponsored links.

 #### Rename Link Roundups

-Rename the singular (Link Roundup), plural (Link Roundups) and slug for Link Roundups posts.
+If you would prefer to call your roundup posts something else (daily digest, for example) you can rename the singular (default: Link Roundup) and plural form (default: Link Roundups) as well as the slug for posts in the Link Roundups custom post type.

 #### Custom HTML for Displaying Links

-Modify HTML output of a Saved Link within a Link Roundup and information about Sponsored Link styling.

-#### Mailchimp API Integration
+Link Roundup posts have some default styling for your saved links to make sure your posts look great out of the box.
+If you'd prefer to modify the HTML output for Save Links or styling for sponsored links, you can do that from the plugin settings.

 ## [Documentation](docs/readme.md)